Obituaries for the week of October 18, 2017

 Mr. Baggett is survived by his sisters, Carolyn Gray and Barbara Huggins; brothers, Steve (Brenda) Hines, David (Susan) Baggett, and Dale (Marjorie) Baggett; daughter, Jenni Baggett; best friend, Joe Hubbard and numerous cousins, aunts, uncles, nieces, and nephews.

-A memorial service will be held Tuesday, October 24, 2017 at 3 p.m. at Johnson Quimby Funeral Home.
+A memorial service was held Tuesday, October 24, 2017 at 3 p.m. at Johnson Quimby Funeral Home.

 Memorial contributions may be made to Angels at Risk.